rossta/rossta.github.com/source/blog/2016-11-09-make-your-rails-app-a-progressive-web-app.html.md

 author: Ross Kaffenberger
 published: true
 summary: Use the serviceworker-rails gem to bring native features to the mobile web
-description: This tutorial shows how to make Progressive Web App on Rails using the serviceworker-rails gem
+description: This tutorial shows how to make a Progressive Web App on Rails using the serviceworker-rails gem
 pull_image: 'blog/stock/phone-photo-pexels-photo.jpg'
 series: Service Worker
 category: Code